z1nl0x/ReactJS_Course/README.md

-## All the code snippets realted to the course React - The Complete Guide
+## All the code snippets related to the course React - The Complete Guide from Academind